FBAR: Requirements, Deadlines, and How to File

 When you live in the US, tax day is simple: April 15th!
 When you move abroad, it’s not so straightforward!
 Learn about all the expat deadlines and extensions you need to know to file.

 What Are the FBAR Penalties for Not Filing?

 The penalties for failing to file an FBAR when required can be severe.

-The penalties for willfully failing to file accurate and/or timely tax returns are severe.
-A non-willful failure (for which no criminal charges will be brought) carries a $10,000 penalty per violation or an even higher penalty, depending on your account balances at the time of the violation.
+The penalties for willfully failing to file accurate and/or timely tax returns are severe, and criminal penalties can be assessed, including prison sentences.
+A non-willful failure (for which no criminal charges will be brought) carries about a $12,500 penalty per violation or an even higher penalty, depending on your account balances at the time of the violation.

 As you can see, penalties can add up quickly if you are years behind in your FBAR filing!

-And with the introduction of the FATCA legislation in 2010, the chances of getting caught have increased, as foreign financial institutions are now required to notify the IRS of their foreign accounts.
+And with the introduction of the FATCA legislation in 2010, the chances of getting caught have increased, as foreign financial institutions are now required to notify the IRS of accounts owned by Americans.
 Basically, the IRS will assume you were hiding the foreign account(s), and you will be at their mercy.
 No one wants that!

 First off, don’t panic!
 Millions of Americans have FBAR forms that are past due, and the IRS has created two amnesty programs to help you get caught up:

 Both tax amnesty programs let expats comply with US tax law without paying any penalties.
 Let’s take a closer look at each.

 The Streamlined Compliance Procedures are meant for US expats who have failed to file an annual income tax return as well as any required FBARs.
 To use the Streamlined Compliance Procedures, all you have to do is: